sectasy0/sd_notify.zig/README.md

 # sd_notify.zig

 A pure zig implementation systemd's of systemd's service notification protocol aka `sd_notify`.

-Nothing to add more about it, it just do it's stuff.
+This implementation functions seamlessly on both systemd and non-systemd systems.
+On non-systemd systems, it creates a notifier that does nothing.

 ## Basic example